RadwanRashique/Captico-Courses-CRUD-App/README.md

 6. **PUT**: To edit course details (edit)
 7. **DELETE**: To delete a course from the database (delete)

+## Token Usage and Session Management

+- **Token Usage**: JSON Web Tokens (JWTs) are used for authentication.
+Upon successful login, a JWT is generated and sent to the client, which is then stored in the local storage.
+- **Session Management**: Protected routes are created that require a valid JWT to access.
+If the user is not authenticated, they are redirected to the login page.
+Public routes, on the other hand, are accessible without authentication.

 ## UI Setup

 - **SignUp**: For registration (name, email, phone, password, confirmPassword)